The Best Double Chocolate Cookies

 How to make Chocolate Cookies

-Begin this chocolate cookies recipe by combining the dry ingredients.
-I recommend sifting the cocoa powder into the dry ingredients (as pictured below) to ensure you remove any lumps.
+Begin by combining the dry ingredients.
+I recommend sifting the cocoa powder into the dry ingredients (as pictured below) to ensure you remove any lumps, but it’s not required.

 two overhead photos showing how to make chocolate cookies

-In the bowl of a standing mixer fitted with the paddle attachment, or in a large bowl with a hand mixer, cream together butter, brown sugar and granulated sugar until combined.
+Then, in the bowl of a standing mixer fitted with the paddle attachment, or in a large bowl with a hand mixer, cream together butter, brown sugar and granulated sugar for 1 minute.
 Then, beat in eggs and vanilla until fluffy.

 two overhead photos showing how to make chocolate cookies